xujunjiejack/googleClassroom/README.md

 ## Setting up and running the app:

-To run the server, open a terminal and then
+To run the server, open a terminal and then type in **cd react-backend**
-**cd react-backend**
 and then run
 **npm install**